Prince of Persia: The Sands of Time: Writing

 Mechner created the scenario and wrote the game's script.
 While doing his research for the script, Mechner read a translation of the Shahnameh, an epic poem written by Ferdowsi between the 10th and 11th century.
 Reading it through helped Mechner visualise the new Prince as a more mature character than the original.
 Despite this, Mechner felt that the character could not fully shed the "happy-go-lucky" elements of One Thousand and One Nights.
 In retrospect, Mechner also felt that this inability to resolve this inherent conflict gave the character his charm.
 Mechner also included specific references in the Prince's dialogue to stories from the Shahnameh.
+Level designer Jean-Christophe Guyot noted that after the earlier versions of the plot had more fantasy elements, including a floating castle, once the game became more story-driven the resulting experience "was a little bit more mature, and with deeper meaning."
 The story and the Prince were created for newcomers to the series.
 The main scenario was based around second chances, while an unstated anti-war theme was also included by Mechner and showcased in the game's opening level.
 Mechner created the Dagger of Time as a combined gameplay and narrative device within the four core concepts created by the team.
 Its acquisition by the Prince was directly inspired by the opening of Raiders of the Lost Ark, which had previously inspired his portrayal of the Prince in the original Prince of Persia.
 The palace of Azad was crafted to be the Prince's "playground", while some scenes which developed the Prince's portrayal (the opening attack on the Maharaja's palace, activating Azad's traps on the instructions of a deranged guard) were deliberately meant to be morally dubious to the player while increasing empathy with the character.
+Mechner noted that the plot was "a disguised zombie horror story" where the Prince and Farah were the only survivors confined in a location where a plague turned everyone else into undead monsters.